-Laura Yao is a senior at Richard Montgomery High School.
+Laura Yao is a freshman at Carnegie Mellon University.
 She has participated in many different puzzle hunts and is also a big fan of jigsaw puzzles.
 Laura has competed in various math modeling competitions at the national level and loves programming.
-She will be studying Computer Science at Carnegie Mellon University in the fall.
+She studies computer science.

-Matthew Siff is a 12th grader at Georgetown Day School in Washington, DC.
+Matthew Siff will be a freshman at Yale University next fall.
 He came to puzzle-solving through quizbowl, where he has placed in the top 10 nationally in both team and individual competitions.
 In his free time, Matthew is a frequent (although not particularly excellent) solver of the New York Times Crossword.
-He will be attending Yale University in the fall.

-Vishal Kanigicherla is a rising senior at TJHSST in Alexandria, Virginia.
+Vishal Kanigicherla is a senior at TJHSST in Alexandria, Virginia.
 He became interested in puzzle-solving through his experience with in-school competitions and through his time playing quizbowl.
 Vishal spends his time reading up on neuroscience and having fun with puzzles and games.